-Summary: written and published @ Sept. ’14: This is one of my favorite articles.
-In it we look back at the cross as believers who have been given the Holy Spirit, and by Him can better understand the beauty and valve of the work of the cross.
-The cross is the only place in the entire universe and history of this world where it was possible for the righteousness of God and the love of God to come into perfect agreement and harmony concerning man’s sin.
+Summary: This article was written and published September, 2014.
+This is one of my favorite articles.
+The non-Christian may read it and begin to comprehend the love God has shown for him by sending His Son into this world some 2000 years ago.
+This love is still accessible today.
+But for those who are believers already, having been given the Holy Spirit, we may look back and better understand the beauty and valve of the work of the cross.
+It is the only place in the entire universe and history of this world where it was possible for the righteousness of God and the love of God to come into perfect agreement and harmony.
 This is the main point of this article.
 But there are other things also found in the cross – the hatred and rebellion of man which made him an enemy of God, the evil influence of Satan and his power of death, and the perfect obedience of Man shown in the humility of Jesus Christ, the Son of Man.
 All these things and more are perfectly merged together in the incredible and precious work of the cross.
-Read on from here to get the details of this viewpoint, remembering to hover your mouse over the scriptures in light blue to open a window to read the passage in the New King James Version (NKJV).
-Always prayerfully ask the Holy Spirit for enlightenment concerning the word of God and the mind of Christ.

-There is a foundation that is the basis for everything that God will do.
+The cross of Jesus Christ is the foundation and basis for everything that God has done in the past, is doing now, and will do in the future.
 All the counsels of God, all His plans, eternal as they may be, have their dependence upon the cross of Jesus Christ.
 All of creation, and particularly man’s history in creation, hinges upon this one event.
-All the work that God did after the fall of man, in a sense, had a legitimacy that flows out from the cross and the resulting fact that eventually there was Jesus Christ in the form of a Lamb slain, an offering and a sacrifice to God (Eph.
+The work that God did in saving Old Testament saints, starting with Able, had a legitimacy that flows out from the cross and the resulting fact that eventually there was Jesus Christ in the form of a Lamb slain, an offering and a sacrifice to God for their sins (Rom.
+3:25, Eph.
 5:2).
-Even the new heavens and the new earth that are to come are dependent on the value and efficacy of the death and shed blood of Jesus Christ.
+All the New Testament believers have the cross of Christ to thank for the free justification and redemption we have received through God’s grace (Rom.
+3:23-24).
+During the future millennial dispensation God will save a Jewish remnant 144,000 strong, and restore them in their land; there they form the nation that will be blessed and exalted by God above all others (Rev. 7:1-8).
+He also will save an enumerable company of Gentiles who will populate the millennial earth (Rev. 7:9-17) – an earth now delivered from the curse of decay and corruption which Adam’s sin brought upon it (Rom.
+8:19-22, Col. 1:20).
+All these blessings of grace the result of the cross.
+Even after the millennium, the new heavens and the new earth that are to come are dependent on the value and efficacy of the death and shed blood of Jesus Christ.

 Any man that truly comes to God can only come to Him by way of the cross.
 Otherwise, it is impossible for him to stand before the holy God and remain in His presence.
 Man’s fallen state makes the presence of God an intolerable experience.
 He must come first to the cross with all his needs and in all his sins.
 He is a sinner by nature and his sins are what bring him there.
 And this honest and sincere coming of an unbeliever to God in his sins shows that by the instrumentality of the Spirit, God is, in His grace, drawing him to Christ (John 6:37, 44).
 The Spirit uses the word of God to awaken the unbeliever’s conscience.
 It is paramount that his conscience is enlightened to his true condition before God – a sinner, lost, without hope and without God in the world (Eph.
 2:12).
 This is what he is by nature, what he is in Adam.
 Otherwise he will not come.
 And even if he does happen to hear the gospel preached or shared, it will have no effect on him (II Cor.
 4:3-4).
 There must be this initial work of grace and the Spirit in awakening the conscience of the unbeliever.
 When this has taken place, the sinner will be desperate to know all that God has done to answer to his present sinful condition.
 He has to know what God has to say about him and what God has done for him.
 This work of God in grace brings the sinner to faith in Christ, faith in His death and shed blood (Rom.
 3:25-26).
 This is what God has done for him.
 Now it can be said that God has justified him freely by His grace through the redemption that is in Christ Jesus (Rom.
 3:23-24).
 And hopefully he comprehends in some measure, at this beginning point, that being justified freely by God, all his sins are now gone.